saraiee17/Felicity/README.md

 -Sarai Escobar

 ## Acknowledgements
 -Sincere thanks to my educators and TAs with Brainstation.
-Without your support, guidance, and kindness this project wouldn't come to fruition.
+Without your support, guidance, and kindness this project wouldn't have come to fruition.

 #felicity